-Stratigraphy
+1. Stratigraphy

 Sedimentary rocks of all geologic ages, from Precambrian to Quaternary, underlie parts of the Great Plains region of Montana.
 The seas that repeatedly covered Montana in the geologic past were comparatively shallow, but gradual subsidence of the region allowed a great thickness of sediments to accumulate.
-The thickness of sedimentary rock over Precambrian crystalline basement ranges from 4,000 feet along the Sweetgrass Arch in west-central Montana to 15,000 feet in the Montana portion of the Williston basin.
+The thickness of sedimentary rock over Precambrian crystalline basement ranges from 4,000 feet along the Sweetgrass Arch in west-central Montana to 15,000 feet in the Montana portion of the Williston Basin.

 The Precambrian sedimentary rocks are predominantly quartzite and argillite, belonging to the Belt Group.
 The Paleozoic sedimentary rocks are mainly limestone and dolomite, but shale is abundant also.
-Many of the Paleozoic units, especially the Madison Group, are targets for oil exploration in the Big Horn and Powder River basins and along the Sweetgrass Arch of the Great Plains region.
+Many of the Paleozoic units, especially the Madison Group, are the targets of oil exploration in the Great Plains region or Big Horn, Powder River and Sweetgrass Arch.
 The Madison Group is also one of the most productive deep aquifers in eastern Montana.
-Mesozoic sedimentary rocks are dominantly shale, but there are also several sandstone units of great areal extent that are generally good aquifers.
+Mesozoic sedimentary rocks are dominantly shale but there are also several sandstone units of great areal extent which are generally good aquifers.
 The Fort Union Formation and Wasatch Formation are Cenozoic sedimentary units that contain abundant coal.
 Other important Cenozoic sedimentary formations are the Flaxville gravel, glacial deposits and alluvium.
 Almost all of the Cenozoic formations are used for water supplies because they are at or near the surface.
-Glacial deposits sometimes yield as little as 2 gallons per minute (gpm), whereas alluvium may yield more than 1,000 gpm.
+Glacial deposits sometimes yield as little as two gallons per minute, whereas alluvium may yield more than 1,000 gpm.
 The various stratigraphic units and their time relationship are shown in Figure I-4.

-Structure
+2. Structure

-Most of the Great Plains region of Montana is underlain by sedimentary rocks that have eastward dips, usually less than $5^{\circ}$ .
-Reversals of this dip occur only in open anticlines, synclines and domes.
-Near the mountains and adjacent to the Porcupine Dome and the western flank of the Cedar Creek anticline, dips exceed $30^{\circ}$ for a few miles.
+Most of the Great Plains region of Montana is underlain by sedimentary rocks that have eastward dips usually less than 5° .
+Reversals of this dip occurs only in open anticlines, synclines and domes.
+Near the mountains and adjacent to the Porcupine Dome and the western flank of the Cedar Creek Anticline, dips exceed 30° for a few miles.
 The major structural features of the Montana plains are shown in Figure I-5.

 The plains region has not undergone appreciable deformation since the end of the Laramide in Eocene times.
 Small-scale, open folds occur in Oligocene and Miocene formations of southeastern Montana.
 This deformation may be evidence of small-scale compression or tectonism since these sediments were deposited.
-Epeirogenic uplift of 1,500 feet has occurred in extreme eastern Montana, and 4,000 feet of uplift has occurred near the Rocky Mountains.
+Epeirogenic uplift of 1,500 feet has occurred in extreme eastern Montana and 4,000 feet of uplift has occurred near the Rocky Mountains.
 This uplift is thought to have occurred since mid- or late-Pliocene, and may have been accompanied by regional tectonic deformation.

 There have been few recorded seismic events in eastern Montana since the days of organized records in 1805.
 The absence of seismic events, however, does not necessarily imply tectonic quiescence.
-A fault zone extending from Froid, in northeastern Montana, through Brockton, on the Missouri River, to south of
+A fault-zone extending from Froid, in northeastern Montana, through Brockton, on the Missouri River, to south of Weldon in McCone County (a distance of more than 100 miles) seems to have had displacement of several tens of feet since the Wisconsin glaciation.
+The recency of this faulting is suggested by the glacial deposits preserved in the central graben of the fault but eroded from its flanks.